ChristianVillalba/it_career_switch/Full-Stack Engineer - Codecademy/05 -  Javascript/Readme.md

         ```

 * The `super` keyword calls the `constructor()` of a parent class.
+    * It sets the **properties** in the parent class to the subclass.
+    * It must be called **before** `this` is used
 * **Static methods** are called on the class, but not on instances of the class.

+## Implementing Modules using ES6 Syntax

+* Modules are reusable pieces of code in a file that can be exported and then imported for use in another file.
+    * **A modular program** is one whose Components...
+        * can be separated,
+        * used individually
+        * recombined to create a complex system.